vaclavstibor/docker-hw/README.md

 ## Available Scripts

-(1) First of all install .gitignore node_modules
+First of all install .gitignore node_modules

 ### `npm install`

-(2) In the project directory, then you can run:
+Then in the project directory you can run:

 ### `npm start`